paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-17a-congressional-budget-and-fiscal-operations.md

 **(e) Procedure in Senate**

-(1) Except as provided in paragraph (2), the provisions of [section 636 of this title](./chapter-17a-congressional-budget-and-fiscal-operations.md#section-636) for the consideration in the Senate of concurrent resolutions on the budget and conference reports thereon shall also apply to the consideration in the Senate of reconciliation bills reported under subsection (b) of this section and conference reports thereon.
+(1) Except as provided in paragraph (2), the provisions of [section 636 of this title](./chapter-17a-congressional-budget-and-fiscal-operations.md#section-636) for the consideration in the Senate of concurrent resolutions on the budget and conference reports thereon shall also apply to the consideration in the Senate of reconciliation bills reported under subsection (b) and conference reports thereon.

-(2) Debate in the Senate on any reconciliation bill reported under subsection (b) of this section, and all amendments thereto and debatable motions and appeals in connection therewith, shall be limited to not more than 20 hours.
+(2) Debate in the Senate on any reconciliation bill reported under subsection (b), and all amendments thereto and debatable motions and appeals in connection therewith, shall be limited to not more than 20 hours.

 **(f) Completion of reconciliation process** It shall not be in order in the House of Representatives to consider any resolution providing for an adjournment period of more than three calendar days during the month of July until the House of Representatives has completed action on the reconciliation legislation for the fiscal year beginning on October 1 of the calendar year to which the adjournment resolution pertains, if reconciliation legislation is required to be reported by the concurrent resolution on the budget for such fiscal year.